Lab Contract

 d.
 Time at the beginning of Journal Club will be allotted for a brief (2 min each via oral or 1-2 PWT slides via Google Drive folder) roundtable presentation of each Student’s summary of the week’s work/accomplishments and plans for the coming week (required).
 Agenda: 1) Business Items, 2) Round Table 3) main topic 4) planned work for the week

 e.
 Time at the end of Workshop (5-10 mins) will be allotted for wrap-up, workshop summary, and discussion of any administrative items for the following week.
-Trello will be used as an optional task tracker for individual/ group projects.
+Any updates or business items should be summarized and posted by the Facilitator to the Workshop channel in Teams during the meeting (for absent members).

 f.
 In cases of extreme bad weather (Delays and Closures / Inclement Weather FAQ (pghschools.org)), workshops will be conducted on zoom via the link on google calendar.
 (Snow days or 2 hour delays) Alert via the Microsoft Teams channel.